Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Overview

 Kibu is at the forefront of addressing the fundamental challenges posed by the convergence of artificial intelligence and human interaction within digital spaces.
-Recognizing the necessity for verified personal identity and trust online, Kibu introduces a robust communications platform underpinned by advanced cryptographic protocols.
-This platform is designed to assure users of the integrity of their data and to certify the authenticity of their human interactions.
+Recognizing the necessity for verified personal identity and trust online, Kibu introduces a robust protocol underpinned by advanced cryptography.
+This protocol is designed to assure users of the integrity of their data and to certify the authenticity of their human interactions.

-The platform is architected to deliver key functionalities, delivered over a phased rollout, tailored to enhance trust and secure communication:
+The protocol is designed to deliver key functionalities, tailored to enhance trust and secure interaction:

 Private Media Sharing: A secure framework for sharing sensitive media in selected groups.

-Consensus-based Authorization: Mechanisms for permitting actions based on a quorum vote, e.g. sharing content outside of an organization, pushing code into production, changing access permissions for an internal resource or system.
+Consensus-based Authorization: Mechanisms for permitting actions based on a quorum vote, e.g. sharing content outside of an organization, pushing code into production, changing access permissions for an internal resource or system, etc.

 Public Broadcasting: Features for users to share content broadly, with customizable privacy settings and categorization.